 CMV Columbus ship's AIS transmitted for the last time on April 12, 2021 (at 11:20 UTC) showing the vessel at anchorage near Alang.
 Renamed to just "COLUS", the boat was Comoros-flagged (MMSI 620817000).

 Cruise itinerary program

-CMV Columbus itinerary program is based on UK cruises leaving roundtrip from Tilbury-London.
-Among the visited destinations and cruises are short breaks to Europe, British Isles, Madeira and Canary Islands, Iberia (Atlantic ports of Spain and Portugal, with Gibraltar UK).
-Also roundtrip from UK (London) Columbus offers cruises to the Caribbean and South American ports, also visiting Havana Cuba.
-Columbus cruises also include roundtrip itineraries from Amsterdam Holland.
+CMV Columbus itinerary program was based on UK cruises leaving roundtrip from Tilbury-London.
+Among the visited destinations and cruises were short breaks to Europe, British Isles, Madeira and Canary Islands, Iberia (Atlantic ports of Spain and Portugal, with Gibraltar UK).
+Also roundtrip from UK (London) Columbus offered cruises to the Caribbean and South America, also visiting Havana Cuba.
+Columbus also operated roundtrips from Amsterdam Holland.

 Decks and Cabins